bioperl/bioperl.github.io/howtos/Beginners.md

 ```

 Let's consider that last `write_seq` line where you see two objects since this is where some neophytes start to get a bit nervous.
 What's going on there?
 In that line we handed or passed the Sequence object to the object as an argument to its `write_seq` method.
-Another way to think about this is that we hand the Sequence object to the object since understands how to take information from the Sequence object and write to a file using that information, in this case in [fasta format](FASTA_sequence_format "wikilink").
+Another way to think about this is that we hand the Sequence object to the object since understands how to take information from the Sequence object and write to a file using that information, in this case in [fasta format].
 If you run this script like this:

 ` >perl seqio.pl`
 ` `